sachinchoolur/lightGallery/site-astro/src/content/docs/accessibility.md

 dedicated polite live region (`.lg-announcer`) and announces every slide change:

--   The template is `strings.slideAnnouncement` — default
+-   The template is `strings.slideAnnouncement`, default
     `'Image {index} of {total}'`, with `{index}` and `{total}` replaced by the 1-based position and slide count.
 -   The slide's caption, when present, is appended to the announcement.
--   While announcements are active, the visual counter is `aria-hidden` and the caption bar is not a live region — each slide change is announced exactly once.
+-   While announcements are active, the visual counter is `aria-hidden` and the caption bar is not a live region, each slide change is announced exactly once.
 -   Set `ariaAnnouncements: false` to restore the previous behavior (live-region counter and caption bar, no announcer).